 I’m all for obvious, somewhat repetitive social—wash, rinse, and repeat.
 If brands want their audience to know something, they should wrap exciting, memorable content around that something and repeat, repeat, repeat, just as Converse has done—so nicely “it will make you puke.”

 Twitter knows what Tweeters love to Tweet about.
 Their Instagram Stories are full of social causes, news, sports and celebrities.
-Each video prompts users to swipe up to learn more, i.e., swipe up to go to Twitter, where the “real” conversations are happening.
-When they post content of such engaging quality, who can fault Twitter for stealing a little Instagram love for themselves?
+Each video prompts users to swipe up to learn more (swipe up to go to Twitter), where the “real” conversations are happening.
+When they post such engaging content, who can fault Twitter for stealing a little Instagram love for themselves?

 The managers of the Nordstrom Rack account went behind-the-scenes on their holiday shoot.
 While the models joyfully bounced around, teenage shoppers ran to their parents, begging for an advance on their monthly allowances.

 Everyone knows Nordstrom stands for quality, but seeing the clothes in action takes them beyond #goals to #mustbemine.
 By the time the professional photos from this BTS shoot hit stores/catalogs (and the clothes hit the racks), shoppers will feel a kinship to the models, excitement for the new season and, most importantly, trust in the brand.